-Originally authored by Richard Still, and converted to the BBC Micro by Benny Notarianni.
+Originally authored by Richard Still for the Commodore PET and published in Personal Computer World in March 1983.
+The program was converted to the BBC Micro by Benny Notarianni.

 The user plays a game of Patience on the screen.
 The object is to place each suit in ascending order on its respective pile.